Whimsy Stick

 Transfer control into real-world trigger exposure sub-threshold

-Once drive fulfillment, impulse control, and handler engagement are established, introduce real-world trigger exposure at a distance where the high prey drive dog is aware of the trigger but able to take food, respond to their name, and recover quickly.
-The dog is now entering these situations with a depleted drive baseline and a practiced skill set for staying regulated.
-Reward orientation toward you, voluntary disengagement from the trigger, and rapid recovery after noticing prey stimuli.
+Specifically, once drive fulfillment, impulse control, and handler engagement are established, introduce real-world trigger exposure at a safe distance.
+The dog should be aware of the trigger but able to take food, respond to their name, and recover quickly.
+The dog is now entering these situations with a depleted drive baseline, a practiced skill set for staying in control, reward orientation toward you, voluntary disengagement from the trigger, and rapid recovery after noticing prey stimuli.
 Decrease distance only as recovery speed improves.
-For the full trigger exposure framework, see the reactivity training protocol, which applies directly to prey-driven reactivity as well as social reactivity.
-If leash pulling and barking at movement are the primary real-world problems, see Flirt Pole for Barking, Leash Pulling, and Recall for the specific on-leash protocol.
+For dogs whose drive level exceeds standard high-energy tools, see best flirt pole for high-energy dogs.

 After foundations are established